mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Ben Guebila et al. 2021

  GRAND (https://grand.networkmedicine.org) as a database for computationally-inferred, context-specific gene  regulatory network models that can be compared between biological  states, or used to predict which drugs produce changes in regulatory  network structure.
 The database includes 12 468 genome-scale networks  covering 36 human tissues, 28 cancers, 1378 unperturbed cell lines, as  well as 173 013 TF and gene targeting scores for 2858 small  molecule-induced cell line perturbation paired with phenotypic  information.
 GRAND allows the networks to be queried using phenotypic  information and visualized using a variety of interactive tools.

+##### Gamez et al. 2015

+Statistical analyses were conducted to associate miRNAs and proteins.
+As a first approach to describe associations present in our database, we choose probabilistic graphical models com- patible with high dimensionality.
+The result is an undirected graphical model with local minimum Bayesian Information Criterion (BIC; ref.
+14) obtained after executing the next steps: first the spanning tree with maximum likelihood is found and then (I), a forward search is performed by successively adding edges that reduce the BIC and still preserve the decomposability (15) of the initial graph (II).
+In the first stage, in order to learn a Markov tree structure from a random sample of a supposed multidimensional normal population, we used the extension of the Chow–Liu solution (16), according to which, for categorical data, the maximum likelihood structure is given by the max- imum weight spanning tree (17) with empirical mutual infor- mation quantities (18) as edge weights.
+In the Gaussian case, a similar reasoning applies, but now the mutual information value is ?(1/2)log(1 ? r2), where r is the empirical correlation coefficient between the two variables (nodes) joined by the edge.
+Given that the algorithm is invariant under monotone transformations of the variables, r2 can be used as a weight.
+In the second phase, we introduce the BIC criterion that penalizes more complex models and then, simpler graphs are generated.
+This is a fundamental objective in high-dimensional problems.
+Both methods are implemented in the open-source statistical programming language R (19).
+In particular, the functions minForest and stepw,inthe gRapHD package (20), are used for phases I and II, respectively

+ Functional node identification and activity measurement To identify functional nodes within the probabilistic graphical models, we split it in several branches.
+Then, we used Gene Ontology analyses to investigate which function or functions were over-represented in each branch.
+To measure the functional activity ofeach node, we calculated the mean expression ofall the proteins included in one branch related with a concrete function.
+Differences in node activity between ERþ and TNBC samples were assessed by class comparison analyses

+One obvious limitation of proteomics when compared with genomics is that genomics can measure the expression of all known genes in the same experiment, whereas proteomics only provides a measurement of peptides that are both detected and identified.
+This